Walter Hill: 1990s

 Hill began the 1990s with the only sequel he has directed to date, Another 48 Hrs., with Murphy this time top-billed over Nolte.
 The sequel to his biggest commercial success was thought by many critics to be merely a retread of the original, but became the highest-grossing film that Hill has directed.
 The film grossed more at the US box office than its predecessor and made $72.7 million from foreign markets for a total of $153.5 million.

-In 1991 he came close to directing a big screen version of the television series The Fugitive (1963-1967) with Alec Baldwin, but Baldwin was not considered a big enough star.
-The film The Fugitive (1993) was released two years later, starring Harrison Ford and without Hill's involvement.
-The director's credit went instead to Andrew Davis.
+In 1991 he came close to directing a big screen version of the television series The Fugitive (1963–1967) with Alec Baldwin, but Baldwin was not considered a big enough star.
+The film The Fugitive (1993) was released two years later, starring Harrison Ford and without Hill's involvement, as the film was instead directed by Andrew Davis.
 Hill was also considered to replace John McTiernan as the director of Patriot Games (1992), another film in which Baldwin was recast with Ford.

 In 1992, Hill directed a film originally called Looters about two firemen who cross paths with criminals while searching for stolen loot in an abandoned East St. Louis, Illinois, tenement building.
 However, the 1992 Los Angeles riots broke out shortly before the film's release and the studio delayed its opening, eventually changing the title to Trespass.

-Trespass was co-written by Bob Gale and Robert Zemeckis, years before co-writing Back to the Future.
+Trespass was based out of an old script, co-written by Bob Gale and Robert Zemeckis, years before they would write Back to the Future.

 Following this, he and David Giler wrote a remake of The Killer and plans were announced to make it with Richard Gere and Denzel Washington.
 However the film did not proceed.
 He and Giler also wrote the final script for Alien 3, as well as co-producing it.

-In 1993, Hill changed his agent.

 Hill planned to direct Alec Baldwin in a new version of The Getaway based on Hill's original script.
 Then there was a dispute over the budget and Hill left the project in order to make Geronimo: An American Legend.
 The film received mixed reviews from critics and fared poorly at the box office.
 This also happened to The Getaway (1994), which ended up being directed by Roger Donaldson from Hill's script.